zacharyt-cs/reddit-data-engineering/README.md

 ### Create a Google Cloud Project
 1. Go to [Google Cloud](https://console.cloud.google.com/) and create a new project.
 I set the id to 'de-r-stocks'.
 2. Go to IAM and [create a Service Account](https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account) with these roles:
     * BigQuery Admin
     * Storage Admin
     * Storage Object Admin
     * Viewer
 3. Download the Service Account credentials, rename it to `de-r-stocks.json` and store it in `$HOME/.google/credentials/`.
 4. On the Google console, enable the following APIs:
     * IAM API
     * IAM Service Account Credentials API
     * Cloud Dataproc API
+    * Compute Engine API

 ### Use Terraform to set up the infrastructure on Google Cloud
 I recommend executing the following on VSCode.